TurBoss/blt/doc/tree.rst

 *treeName* **dump** *nodeName* ?\ *switches* ... ?
-  Returns a list of the paths and respective data for *nodeName* and its descendants. *NodeNode* is a node ID or a tag (like "root") but may not reference multiple nodes.
+  Returns a list of the paths and respective data for *nodeName* and its descendants. *NodeName* is a node ID or a tag (like "root") but may not reference multiple nodes.
 The subtree designated by *nodeName* is traversed returning the following information for each node: 1) the node's path relative to *nodeName*, 2) a sublist key value pairs